Raycom Sports: Founding

-Raycom Sports was started in July 1979 by Rick and Dee Ray in Charlotte.
+Raycom Sports was founded in July 1979 by Rick and Dee Ray in Charlotte.
 Rick Ray was a program manager at WCCB in Charlotte when he proposed that WCCB, which had become an independent station a year earlier after losing its ABC affiliation, produce more basketball games.
 Ray thought that the games would be very profitable for WCCB given North Carolina's reputation as a college basketball hotbed.

 The company's first event was the Great Alaska Shootout.
 Ken Haines was one of the first hires for Raycom Sports.
 In its first year, the company acquired rights to basketball games from the Atlantic Coast Conference, some of which were syndicated to the newly launched cable sports channel ESPN.
 In 1988, Raycom added Big Ten Conference games to its portfolio after acquiring Rasmussen Communications.
 The company also extended its contract through 1995 to gain rights to all non-network conference games.
 The following year, Raycom established a radio division, acquiring the rights to the University of Illinois and Purdue University radio networks.

 Partnership with Jefferson-Pilot Communications

-In 1980, Raycom made its biggest splash when it teamed with Jefferson-Pilot Communications for production of ACC basketball games.
-The package had begun in 1957 when Greensboro businessman C. D. Chesley piped North Carolina's run to the 1957 national title to a hastily created network of five stations across North Carolina.
+In 1980, Raycom teamed with Jefferson-Pilot Communications for production of ACC basketball games.
+The package began in 1957 when Greensboro businessman C. D. Chesley piped North Carolina's run to the 1957 national title to a hastily created network of five stations across North Carolina.
 It proved popular enough that it expanded to a full-time package of basketball games the following season.
 The January 14, 1973 game between NC State and Maryland was the first Super Bowl Sunday college basketball national telecast.
 Chelsey would again syndicate an ACC game (Maryland at NC State) nationally on Super Bowl Sunday the following year.
 The ACC title game was often syndicated outside of the ACC region (such as in New York) in these years.

 The commentators that Chesley employed included Jim Thacker, Ray Scott, Billy Packer and Dick Enberg (on the UCLA at Maryland game on December 28, 1974 and the Notre Dame at Maryland game on January 4, 1975, both which were co-productions with TVS).
 In 1978, Chesley (who controlled the ACC rights) wanted NBC to televise some ACC conference games as part of its national package as it had done the previous few years.
 However, NBC wanted to feature intersectional games.
 Chesley sold the rights to the ACC tournament final to ABC.

 Chesley retained the rights to ACC games until 1981, when the conference bought the remainder of the contract and sold the rights to Metrosports of Rockville, Maryland.
 Some ACC games were telecast by Raycom alone in 1980 through several television stations in North Carolina, including WCCB.